 \section{Proofs}

-Our proofs for upper bounds on mixing times rely on isoperimetry inequalities and the conductance of Markov chains.
-We will first introduce the techniques and general ideas in Section~\ref{s:proof overview} and dive algorithm-specific treatments in the rest of the subsections.
+Our proofs for upper bounds on mixing times rely on isoperimetric inequalities and the conductance of Markov chains.
+We will first introduce the techniques and general ideas in Section~\ref{s:proof overview} and dive proofs of theorems in the rest of the subsections.

-\subsection{Proof Strategy Overview and Preliminaries}
+\subsection{Proof strategy overview and preliminaries}